 We are a gateway for men and those that support them to go to, and see they are not alone in feeling the way they do, and more importantly that there are tools, support services and links to help and resource's that are free to use.

 My mental health problems were triggered by childhood trauma and it was only five years ago that I was actually diagnosed with post-traumatic stress disorder.
 It was brilliant to know what I was suffering from.

-But at 40 when I contemplated suicide, it was only the birth of my first daughter that prevented that.
-So I was lucky in some ways, but if not for her, I don’t know where I would be.
+But at 40 when I contemplated suicide, it was the birth of my first daughter that prevented that.
+I was lucky in some ways, if not for her, who knows what would have happened.

-As a man you are brought up and society dictates that you can’t talk about your feelings, you can’t talk about what is going on in your head.
+As a man you are brought up and society dictate that you can’t talk about your feelings, you can’t talk about what is going on in your head.

 You have to present yourself as somebody who is impervious to anything and everything.
 Especially when it comes to the emotions inside your brain.

 You have to wear this suit of armour.
 You put it on and you create a character and that’s what you present to the outside world.
 But sometimes what’s going on inside is a totally different thing, you’re crumbling and there is no one to talk to.